Customer Obsessed Engineering

 3.7 Elaboration

-Elaboration takes your specifications from skeleton to sprint-ready, fully fleshed out across every layer at which the system is tested — and…
+Elaboration takes your specifications from skeleton to increment-ready, fleshed out across every layer at which the system is tested — and live-linked…

 Apr 28